 Managing Logistics and Audits in Freight Companies

-Published in February 2022, the US Department of Transportation completed the Freight and Logistics Supply Chain Assessment which addresses current vulnerabilities and challenges in transportation and logistics while also developing strategies to build more resilient supply chains.
+Published in February 2022, the US Department of Transportation completed the Freight and Logistics Supply Chain Assessment, which addresses current vulnerabilities and challenges in transportation and logistics while developing strategies to build more resilient supply chains.

-This assessment provided key market-wide insights and may serve as a model for supply chain leaders conducting a thorough logistics audit.
+This freight audit assessment provided key market-wide insights and may serve as a model for supply chain leaders conducting a thorough logistics audit.

 Read on to learn how enterprises can manage logistics and audits efficiently.

 Trax offers a unique approach to transportation spend management, focusing on end-to-end visibility into the supply chain.
-By leveraging the right freight audit and payment (FAP) software, companies can scale and ultimately become more resilient.
+By leveraging the right global freight audit software, companies can scale and ultimately become more resilient.

 The Freight and Logistics Supply Chain Assessment was a holistic evaluation centered around the challenges faced by shippers and carriers, mainly as a result of the COVID-19 pandemic.
 It’s important to note that this assessment covered multiple audit areas, including the following: